thanhlongzzz/Easy-create-domain-SSL-XAMPP/README.md

 # Easy-create-domain-SSL-XAMPP
-Using to add new domain from XAMPP
+Using to add new domain with SSL from XAMPP

 1. copy 2 file to C:/xampp
 2. if the XAMPP path on your machine is different: edit "set path_to_xampp=C:/xampp" on .bat file to your xampp path